Efficient Vector Symbolic Architectures from Histogram Recovery: Superposition Recovery Algorithm

-Namely, as long as the number~$u$ of distinct Reed-Solomon codewords is~$O(\frac{N}{K})$, and the error in computing the~$N$ histograms from the codewords is bounded~\eqref{equation:e1e2}, recovering the codewords and their multiplicities can be done efficiently.
+We have thereby proved the following theorem. \fi \begin{theorem} Let~$\boldH = [\boldh_1 \cdots \boldh_N]$ be noiseless histograms of some~$t$ not necessarily distinct codewords of a Reed-Solomon code of length~$N$ and dimension~$K$, of which~$u \le t$ are distinct, and let~$\boldH' = [\boldh'_1 \cdots \boldh'_N]$ be possibly noisy histograms such that~$e_1(\boldH,\boldH')\le s$ and~$e_2(\boldH,\boldH')\le r$ for some nonnegative integers~$r$ and~$s$ with~$(r+1)s < N$.
+Then, for any positive integer~$d$, our algorithm with~$d$ and~$\boldH'$ as input returns the correct~$t$ codewords (i.e., correct codewords with correct multiplicities) as long as~$u \le \min\left\{\left\lfloor\frac{d(N-s)^2}{N(d+1)(K-1)}\right\rfloor, \left\lfloor\frac{N-s-rs-1}{K-1}\right\rfloor\right\}$. \end{theorem} \ifFULL Namely, as long as the number~$u$ of distinct Reed-Solomon codewords is~$O(\frac{N}{K})$, and the error in computing the~$N$ histograms from the codewords is bounded~\eqref{equation:e1e2}, recovering the codewords and their multiplicities can be done efficiently.
 Moreover, given this restriction on the number of distinct codewords, the \textit{total} number of codewords~$t$ in superposition is not bounded.
-Since in each iteration of the algorithm in Section~\ref{section:notdistinct} at least one codeword from the superposition is found, in the worst case~$t$ iterations of the algorithm in Section~\ref{section:notdistinct} will provide all codewords in the superposition. \ifFULL\else Several parameters regimes of interest are plotted in Figure~\ref{figure:together}. \fi
+Since in each iteration of the algorithm in Section~\ref{section:notdistinct} at least one codeword from the superposition is found, in the worst case~$t$ iterations of the algorithm in Section~\ref{section:notdistinct} will provide all codewords in the superposition. \else Observe that the \textit{total} number of codewords~$t$ in superposition is not bounded.
+Several parameters regimes of interest are plotted in Figure~\ref{figure:together}. \fi

 \ifFULL In Fig.~\ref{figure:together} (bottom) we provide an illustrative plot of the Reed-Solomon rate~$\delta = K/N$ against the bound on~$u$ in the general noisy case for~$d = 1, 5, 10$, where~$N=100, s=10, r=2, e_g=5$ are fixed for each curve.
 One can see that in general, as~$K/N$ decreases, and as the value of~$d$ increases, the capabilities of histogram recovery increases.
 For instance, when~$d = 1$, we can allow only~$\approx 2$ distinct objects in the superposition before recovery is impossible when~$\delta \approx 0.2$, whereas~$\approx 10$ unique superimposed objects can be recovered when~$\delta \approx 0.05$.
 When~$\delta \approx 0.05$, one is able to recover~$\approx 10$ distinct objects when~$d = 1$, while the number of recoverable distinct objects rises to about~$18$ when~$d=10$.